channeng/celery-scheduler/README.md

 All you need to do is to [define your task method](app/tasks/test.py), and the [task schedule](celeryconfig.py), and Celery Scheduler will handle the rest for you.

+Some interesting uses for your own task scheduler include:
+- Home automation (IOT projects)
+- Data Workflow management for Business Intelligence (BI)
+- Triggering Email campaigns
+- Any other routine, periodic tasks

 ## How does it work?

 This is a scheduler application powered by [Celery](http://docs.celeryproject.org/en/latest/index.html) running on a minimal python web framework, [Flask](http://flask.pocoo.org/).